-Carroll offers over 100 networked lab computers for student use on campus.
-General-use labs are located in Simperman Hall, the Corette Library, and each residence hall in addition to some smaller departmental labs in Music, and Engineering.
+Carroll provides general use and classroom computer labs in several locations on campus, including in Simperman Hall, the Corette Library, and each residence hall.
 Lab computers are primarily Windows based systems, although some Macintosh systems are available as well.
 All lab computers have Microsoft Office available as well as specialized software for coursework.
-Talk to your professor to learn which labs contain the software needed for your course.
 Classroom computer labs are generally open from 8 a.m. until 12 midnight while residence hall labs are open 24 hours/day.
 Network printers are available in each lab.
-Details about each lab location, hours, and type of equipment available may be found online at www.carroll.edu/offices/ccit.
+Details about each lab location, hours, and type of equipment available may be found online at www.carroll.edu/offices/ ccit.
 Classrooms are equipped with multimedia technology, including a computer, projector, VCR, DVD and speakers.